-Need some guidance when it comes to paid search and SEO for your online business?
+Need some guidance when it comes to paid search and SEO for your google ecommerce?

 SEO stands for Search Engine Optimization and it’s that process that will make your online store more visible in the search engine results pages.
 In other words, to make your site appears between the first results when someone is looking for the products you are selling.
 This will lead to increased traffic to your store and eventually to increased conversions a.k.a. sales!

 Another way to increase your site’s traffic is by using paid search.
 Paid search refers to these kind of advertisements that are triggered by specific keywords and are displayed on search results.
 The advertiser only gets charged once its ads are being clicked.

 Before anything, you will need to create a Google Analytics account and install the tracking code in your website.
 None of your actions -in order to improve your site’s ranking and visibility- will have any impact unless you start measuring and tracking.
 By using Google Analytics you will be able to view your customer’s habits and your visitor’s journey through your site.
 It’s essential to measure the effectiveness of your marketing activities.
 Google Analytics For Ecommerce: A Beginners Guide

 - Google Analytics: Google Analytics is a web analytics tool for Google.
 Provides aggregate traffic information that reaches websites based on audience, acquisition, behavior and conversions carried out on the website

 - Don’t forget to boost the conversions of your ecommerce with Google Ads.

 You don’t want to bring low quality traffic to your store. this would lead to high bounce rate and will harm your site’s SEO and won’t bring you any conversions eventually.
 For that reason, it’s essential to make a complete keyword research.
 Make sure you know what your customers are typing when they are interested in buying what you are selling, and then optimize your site based on these keywords.